golemfactory/eth-warsaw-dc-app/README.md

 In the `Repostories` tab, create a new repository to which the image will be uploaded.
 The name you provide will be used to build the image name from `your-username/new-repository-name`.

+### Convert a docker image into GVMI and publish to Registry

 Given you have your:

 - registry username
 - personal access token
 - name of the repository